openenergymonitor/emonVs/README.md

 - Move C6 to be closer to input of 3.3V vreg
 - Fix silkscreen labels, move all text to TNames

+To do:
+- Increase size of holes for J3
+- Fix footprint for input AC connections